redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section2.md

 #### Step 5

-In the above output every [ ] defines a group.
+In the above output, every [ ] defines a group.
 For example [web] is a group that contains the hosts host1 and host2.

 Note: A group called all always exists and contains all groups and hosts defined within an inventory.